CarlCal/d3-scatter-plot/README.md

-The freecodecamp d3 scatter-plot excersise
+The freecodecamp d3 scatter-plot challange